syncfusion-content/blazor-docs/blazor/drop-down-menu/how-to/create-dropdownbutton-with-rounded-corner.md

 ---
 layout: post
-title: How to Create Dropdownbutton With Rounded Corner in Blazor Dropdown Menu Component | Syncfusion
+title: Create Dropdown Menu with rounded corner in Blazor Dropdown Menu Component | Syncfusion
-description: Checkout and learn about Create Dropdownbutton With Rounded Corner in Blazor Dropdown Menu component of Syncfusion, and more details.
+description: Learn here all about Create Dropdown Menu with rounded corner in Syncfusion Blazor Dropdown Menu component and more.
 platform: Blazor
 control: Dropdown Menu
 documentation: ug
 ---

-# Create Dropdown Menu with rounded corner
+# Create Dropdown Menu with rounded corner in Blazor Dropdown Menu Component

 Dropdown Menu with rounded corner can be achieved by adding `border-radius` CSS property to button element.